-2018 Instructions for Form FTB 3520-PIT Individual or Fiduciary Power of Attorney Declaration
+2019 Instructions for FTB 3520-PIT Individual or Fiduciary Power of Attorney Declaration

-Beginning January 1, 2019, we updated our online submission process and our Power of Attorney (POA) Declaration form to allow you to request full online account access for your tax professional at the time of submission.
-See Part V, Request MyFTB Full Online Account Access for Tax Professional(s).
+Beginning January 1, 2019, our online submission process and our Power of Attorney (POA) Declaration form allow you to request full online account access for your tax professional at the time of submission.
+See Part V, Request or Retain MyFTB Full Online Account Access for Tax Professional(s).

 - For purpose of these instructions, a tax professional is a representative that has a professional identification number that is eligible for registration for a tax professional online account in MyFTB.

 - We will only accept form FTB 3520-PIT, Individual or Fiduciary Power of Attorney Declaration.

 - We will reject form FTB 3520-C1, Power of Attorney Declaration, and non-FTB POA Declaration forms.

 - Use the most current version of form FTB 3520-PIT.